Santino Deng Teng

 Santino Deng Teng (born 1922) was a Sudanese politician.
-Per historian Robert O. Collins, he was "a token southern minister and reliable sycophant in every government from 1954 to 1964".
+He was elected to the House of Representatives in 1953, and held ministerial posts between 1954 and 1964.

 Early life

 Santino Deng Teng was born in 1922 at Makwan Kiir, belonging to the Dinka Paliet group in Aweil District.
 He was schooled at the Verona Father's Mission at Kwakjok Elementary School and St. Anthony's College in Bussere.
 He worked as an agriculturist and government officer in Lakes District, where he contributed to the formation of the Yirol Co-operative Society and was a member of the Yirol Council.
 He resigned from his government post in Lakes District to enter politics.

 Entry into politics

-Teng was elected to the House of Representatives in the 1953 Sudanese parliamentary election, standing as an independent candidate in the Aweil East constituency.
+He was elected to the House of Representatives in the 1953 Sudanese parliamentary election, standing as an independent candidate in the Aweil East constituency.
 Soon after the election he joined the National Unionist Party.
 He was named Minister of State without Portfolio in the Ismail al-Azhari government in January 1954, promoted by Al-Azhari to Minister of Stores and Equipment in January 1955 following the cabinet crisis of December 1954.
+Per historian Robert O. Collins, he functioned as "a token southern minister and reliable sycophant in every government from 1954 to 1964".